JanHerca/urantiapedia/output/wikijs/es/article/Wayne_and_Ute_Ferrier/The_Melchizedek_Bestowal.md

 > <img src="/image/article/Study_Group_Herald/priest.jpg">
 > </figure>
 >
 > In the Bible Melchizedek is mentioned in Hebrews, Genesis and Psalms, but there are also minor references scattered throughout the text.
 Some of these do not refer to Melchizedek by name, but rather to the “High Priest,” which scholars believe is attributed to Melchizedek.
 He is also called Zadokin many Davidic passages.
-[I Kings 1:18](/en/Bible/1_Kings/1#v18) says Zadok belongs to David.
-[I Chron.
-5:11](/en/Bible/1_Chronicles/5#v11) says David called for Zadok.
+[I Reyes 1:18](/es/Bible/1_Kings/1#v18) says Zadok belongs to David.
+[I Crón.
+5:11](/es/Bible/1_Chronicles/5#v11) says David called for Zadok.

 ## Bibliography